datacabinet/datacabinet.github.io/Readme.md

 You can install additional packages for a project using either **conda install packagename** or **pip install packagename**.

 > <span style="cwlor:red"> In the Datacabinet platform, there are some installations that interfere with functioning and should not be pip installed(Jupyter, zmq etc).
 Sometimes these come as dependencies as well.
 For eg, the conda r-essentials package has Jupyter as a dependency.
 If somehow a wrong version of these packages is installed and Jupyter does not start, you may lose direct access to the project.
-It is a good idea to keep exporting your project at regular intervals so that you can retrieve the projects. </span>
+It is a good idea to keep exporting your project at regular intervals so that you can retrieve the projects.
+Please write to us if you get into this situation and we can fix it.
+We are working on a way to fix it properly through versions.</span>

 A sample installation of a package **numpy** is highlighted below:<br/>
 <br/>